 Test conditions

-The tests shall be carried out according to the standard EN 50564:2011 or equivalent, the sampling method, see 5.3.2.

-According to the standard EN 50564:2011; 4.2 Test room: The tests shall be carried out in a room that has an air speed close to the product under test of ≤0,5 m/s.
+The methodology for measuring the energy performance shall be according to the sampling method 5.3.2. in standard EN 50564:2011 or equivalent According to the standard EN 50564:2011; 4.2 Test room, or equivalent, the tests shall be carried out in a room that has an air speed close to the product under test of ≤0,5 m/s.
 The ambient temperature shall be maintained at (23 ± 5) °C throughout the test.

 The power measurement device shall be calibrated with traceability document, i.e. a document which describes the method of calibration which shows that the measuring device is calibrated according to prevailing standards and that the calibration can be traced.

-Other conditions
+Other test conditions

 Performance data and safety-related requirements for active respiratory gas humidifiers are specified by the standard ISO 8185:2007.
-According to this standard, the minimum water content of inspired respiratory gas is ca. 33 mg/dm³ and the maximum respiratory gas temperature is ca. 42 °C
+According to this standard, the minimum water content of respired respiratory gas is ca. 33 mg/dm³ and the maximum respiratory gas temperature is ca. 42 °C

 The test shall be carried out without heating coil.

+The flow shall be 10 liters/ minute.
+The test duration shall be 100 minutes, giving 1 m3 air and 33 g of water.

+The ventilator connected with the active respiratory gas humidifier shall be adjusted to tidale volume 500 ml and breathing frequency of 14/min and air, i.e. 21 % oxygene volume controlled mode.

+Är detta enligt standarden ISO 80601-2-12, 201.12.1.101

 Appendix 13